WWNO

 WWNO (89.9 FM) is a public, non-commercial radio station in New Orleans, Louisiana.
 It is owned by the University of New Orleans, offering a news and information radio format with some jazz programs on weekends.
 Studios and offices are located on the fourth floor of the Earl K. Long Library on the campus of the University of New Orleans on Lakeshore Drive in the Lake Pontchartrain side of New Orleans.
 The transmitter is off Behrman Highway in the Algiers neighborhood of the city.

 WWNO also operates a 24-hour classical music service, "Classical 104.9 FM", on 250 watt FM translator K285FF in Metarie and simulcast in Thibodaux, Louisiana, on KTLN at 90.5 MHz, one of the few dedicated classical stations in the South.
 WWNO broadcasts in the HD Radio hybrid format.
 Its HD2 subchannel carries "Classical 104.9 FM".
 The HD3 subchannel plays jazz music.

 Programming

 WWNO's weekday schedule has several programs from National Public Radio including All Things Considered, Morning Edition, Here & Now and Fresh Air with Terry Gross.
 Weekend NPR shows include Wait Wait...
 Don't Tell Me!, This American Life, American Routes and On The Media.
-Local WWNO programming includes The Reading Life, Out To Lunch, Continuum and Louisiana Eats.
+Local WWNO programming includes The Reading Life, Out To Lunch, Continuum, Louisiana Eats, and Sea Change.
 The BBC World Service is heard overnight Sunday through Thursday (Monday through Friday mornings).
 On Friday and Saturday nights, WWNO plays jazz.
 WWNO has a local news staff covering New Orleans and Louisiana stories, with NPR covering world and national news.